Measles Outbreak 2026: What Every Adult Needs to Know Right Now

 2. Do adults who received childhood MMR vaccines need a booster in 2026?

 Most fully vaccinated adults do not need an additional dose.
 If you have documentation of two MMR doses administered after your first birthday, the CDC considers you protected for life with no booster needed.
-However, adults with only one documented dose, no vaccination records, unclear records from the 1963–1967 era, or those in high-risk groups (healthcare workers, international travelers, college students) should talk to their doctor about their status.
+However, adults with only one documented dose, no vaccination records, unclear records from the 1963 to 1967 era, or those in high-risk groups (healthcare workers, international travelers, college students) should talk to their doctor about their status.

 3. Are measles symptoms different in adults than in children?

-The core symptoms — high fever, cough, runny nose, red eyes, followed by a spreading rash — are the same at all ages.
+The core symptoms, high fever, cough, runny nose, red eyes, followed by a spreading rash, are the same at all ages.
 However, adults who contract measles may face a higher risk of serious complications such as pneumonia and encephalitis compared to older children.
-Adults are not inherently "safer" from measles — in some respects they are more vulnerable.
+Adults are not inherently safer from measles.
+In some respects they are more vulnerable.

 4. Is the MMR vaccine safe for adults to get now?